isomerpages/ogp-buildforgood/pages/faq.md

 ---
 ### Can I sign up if I don’t have a tech background?

 While tech expertise and interest in tech are preferred, we welcome participants from all backgrounds to join us.
-We do recommend however that your hackathon team consists of members with the skills required to build the solution you want to make.
+We do require the solution to be tech-based and recommend that your hackathon team consists of members with the skills required to build the solution.

 ### Can I participate as a builder if I’m not in Singapore?

-Unfortunately, no. You should be in Singapore to participate in our in-person sessions and the finale.
+Unfortunately, no. You have to be in Singapore to participate in our in-person sessions and the finale.

 ### Can I participate if I’m working or schooling?